Skip to main content

 People are also affected by humidity.
 When we sweat, the sweat evaporates from our skin.
 This is what keeps us cool on a hot day.
 But when it is humid, our sweat evaporates slowly.
 This is because the air around our bodies is already filled with water vapour.
 If the humidity is high enough, people can develop heat stroke.

 Sometimes people use air conditioners to cool the air inside buildings.
 But air conditioners also lower the humidity.
-They have elements that cool the air around them.
-When water vapour hits these elements, it condensates into liquid water.
+They have cooling elements that cool the air around them.
+When water vapour hits these elements, it condenses into liquid water.
 This removes it from the air.

 Microorganisms like bacteria and mould can grow when it’s too humid indoors.
 Some of these microorganisms can be bad for people’s health.
 This is why many people use dehumidifiers to remove moisture from the air.